Virtualization-projects/rancher-labs-wiki/Rancher-2.x-Development-Overview.md

 ### Formatters

 If you want to change the output for a schema in the API, you would probably want to use a formatter.
 Formatters are created and assigned similarly to validators.
+A formatter is the only place where links can be redacted from

 ### Action Handlers